paralin/charlie/DESIGN.md

 Furthermore all of the components have a version #.
 Every single component is signed and verified before being loaded.

 Core list of modules is
-    - Comms - Direct
+    - Manager
-    - Comms - TOR
+    - Persist
-    - Info (can gather system info)
+    - Client

 # Module Table
 Core data table (signed, especially when stored).